Pop Up Experience for Patagonia

 How might we design a first-time experience that makes participation clear and repeatable?

-Patagonia Action reduces friction at the starting point and frames action as something anyone can start—without prior experience or an existing community.
+This experience reduces friction at the starting point and frames action as something anyone can start—without prior experience or an existing community.

 USER FLOW